Knock on Wood

 Martin Stauffer Style guitar with maple backs and sides.

-This Martin guitar is an unusual early example made with koa back
+unusual early example made with koa back and sides.

 The back of this guitar is made with two pieces of koa, joined without